pohouyam/clewcrypt/README.md

 Copyright Information
 ---------------------

-This software as a whole:
+VeraCrypt software as a whole:
 Copyright (c) 2013-2015 IDRIX.
 All rights reserved.

 Portions of this software: